 Soon after you miss a deadline, TaskRatchet will email you letting you know you’re about to be charged, and a charge will appear in your bank account.
 You can reply to this email to pause the charge and let me know that the charge isn’t legit.
 Once I’ve canceled a charge, it will disappear from your bank account.

-Currently you can, but this isn’t by design.
+TaskRatchet is not designed to be used without a payment method.
 Since any charges for late tasks won’t succeed without valid payment details, TaskRatchet won’t be able to enforce the commitments you’ve made.
-In the future, payment details will be required to use TaskRatchet.
+For that reason, new users are required to add a payment method during the registration process.

 Email me at email@example.com letting me know whether you’d like me to delete or just deactivate your account, and I’ll get it done as soon as I can.